en_USEnglish

 Differences between Progressive Web App (PWA), native and hybrid applications

-On the other hand, a native app is an application specifically developed to run on a particular platform, such as iOS or Android.
+On the other hand, a native app is an app specifically developed to run on a particular platform, such as iOS or Android.
 It is downloaded and installed from an official app store, such as the App Store or Play Store.

 Access and installation